To inspire action for greater justice and sustainability

 The Trails and conservation motion has been submitted for consideration at the IUCN World Conservation Congress to be held in October 2025 in Abu Dhabi, United Arab Emirates.

 The proponent.
 InterEnvironment Institute is the proponent of the Trails and conservation motion.
-The Institute has been a Member of IUCN since 1980 (click here for details) and has served as the secretariat for an IUCN Commission, a specialist group of another Commission, and IUCN projects.
+The Institute has been a Member of IUCN since 1980 (click here for details) and has served as the secretariat for an IUCN Commission, a specialist group of another Commission, and various IUCN projects.

 Nine other IUCN Members are cosponsors of the motion.